 So Long and thanks for all the ghosts and hobbits: Robert ‘Bob’ Gilbert 6th October 1942 – 7th June 2026.

 Dads can be a little like a foreign country at times.
-As you venture in and begin to explore, a few areas of the land seem mysterious and intriguing, some, strangely familiar, warm and exciting.
+As you venture in and begin to explore, a few areas of the land seem mysterious and intriguing; some locations, strangely familiar, warm and exciting.
 Other regions, rather irritating, annoying or confusing.

 The Dad-Map is, of course, never really settled: borders and landmarks can shift and change.
 Well-trodden paths can suddenly, unexpectedly, develop surprising new forks and turns.
-However you choose to navigate this terrain, there will always be someone else doing it differently, coming at it from a different direction.
+However you choose to navigate this terrain, there will always be someone else doing it differently, coming at it from another direction.

-So, what follows is no definitive guide, simply a brief tour of some of my own most memorable destinations.
-For me, mostly, I picture my Dad located either at his desk in a study, or out walking, through a muddy field.
+What follows is no definitive guide, simply a brief tour of some of my own more memorable destinations.
+For me, I mostly tend to picture Dad located either at his desk in a study, or out walking, through a muddy field.

 Let’s begin with the study.

-When we lived in the first home that I remember, on Quarrington Road in Horfield, Bristol, My Dad wasn’t always easily accessible.
+When we lived in the first home that I remember – on Quarrington Road in Horfield, Bristol, my Dad wasn’t always easily accessible.
 He tended to work in a room downstairs which he used as a study.
-Like our Mum, he was a second-hand and antiquarian bookseller – specialising in the Occult – unlike Mum, he didn’t have a shop, but sold at bookfairs, or through catalogues and therefore mostly worked from home, or a store room he rented at a place called The Shrubbery.
-Unlike the rest of the house, us children were not free to come and go in this room as we pleased: playing, squabbling, fighting, spilling stuff and dropping crumbs.
+Like our Mum, he was a second-hand and antiquarian bookseller – specialising in the Occult – unlike Mum, he didn’t have a shop.
+Dad sold at bookfairs, or through catalogues and therefore usually worked from home, or a store room he rented at a place called The Shrubbery.
+In the rest of the house us children were free to come and go as we pleased.
+Not here.
+Playing, squabbling, fighting, spilling stuff and dropping crumbs were not welcome.
 I don’t remember even Mum venturing inside that often.

-And no wonder: it was mostly filled with packed shelves of books – many rare or antiquarian – Tibetan prayer-wheels and other trinkets, Tarot Cards and a starter pistol, from his middle-distance running days – which he believed was well hidden in a desk draw.
-As well as a desk, there was another chair – usually festooned with papers, books and sleeping cats.
-Thick curtains, made by Mum, covered with orange Chinese dragons, were usually closed.
+And no wonder: it was mostly filled with packed shelves of books – many rare or antiquarian – Tibetan prayer-wheels and various metal trinkets.
+Amongst other intriguing items were Tarot Cards and a starter pistol, from his middle-distance running days – which he believed was safely hidden in a desk draw.
+As well as the desk, there was another chair – usually festooned with papers, books and sleeping cats.
+Thick curtains made by Mum, covered with orange Chinese dragons, were usually closed.

-Together, these objects and decorations lent the room and by extension, the man inside it, an air of the forbidden and strange.
-Given that a lot of what he worked on in there involved cataloguing, or writing books about Hermetic Orders, Mystical Seers, Esoteric Societies, Kabbalists, Occult Mages et al, this was apt – not that I knew about, cared, let alone understood any of these activities at the time.
+Together all these curious piles lent the room, and by extension the man within, an air of the forbidden and strange.
+Given that a lot of what he worked on inside involved cataloguing, or writing books about Hermetic Orders, Mystical Seers, Esoteric Societies, Kabbalists, Occult Mages et al, this was apt – not that I knew about, cared, let alone understood any of these activities at the time.
 Here though he would sit, day after day, one finger typing, rattling away at the latest page.

-On the occasions we were invited into Dad’s inner sanctum, it was usually for bedtime stories.
-That was where he’d read to me and my younger brother William – these included The Hobbit, Bevis by Richard Jeffries and George MacDonald’s The Princess and Curdie.
+On the occasions we were invited into Dad’s inner sanctum, it was usually for bedtime stories, read to me and my younger brother William.
+These included The Hobbit, Bevis by Richard Jeffries and George MacDonald’s The Princess and Curdie.

 More contemporary children’s titles, like Stig of the Dump, The Battle of Bubble and Squeak, The Dark is Rising, Flat Stanley, The King of the Copper Mountains, The Iron Man, The Shrinking of Treehorn, we’d have to find out about through school, or Mum.